 What did we learn?

 The interesting thing that we found about this project was that the process of change brings people together.
 Through using this new technology the whole team enjoyed the experience more.
 Our shared involvement brought us together and we found it far more engaging than the old manual route.
-Less senior members were instilled with a new level of confidence given the opportunity to develop and use state of the art tools remotely, knowing full well they had the backing of the whole team from any location.
+Less senior members were instilled with a new level of confidence given the opportunity to develop and use advanced tools remotely, knowing full well they had the backing of the whole team from any location.
 And ultimately having a new set of eyes on the project from our technologies team gave us a different perspective and streamlined the whole process.
 We also found that engineers equipped with modern tools were not only more productive in producing results, but more importantly were far more engaged and satisfied.

 Organisations can be forgiven for hesitating about the transition to more sophisticated systems.
 There are concerns over teething problems, training, compatibility with existing data/processes and security.
 However these systems have come a long way from the clunky computerised systems of old.